SimonStockinger/.cheatsheets/README.md

 - `fzf` for interactive selection
 - `bat` for Markdown rendering

+IMPRTANT!

+Check if the configuration used in the scripts is compatible with your system.

 ### Installation
 **Cloning**
 By default the script expects the `.cheatsheets` directory to be located at `$HOME/.cheatsheets`